bcoin-org/bcoin-org.github.io/guides-markdown/wallets.md

 ## The Basics

-If you're a seasoned bitcoiner, you can probably skim this section or even scroll all the way down to the **Examples** section.
+If you're a seasoned bitcoiner, you can probably skim this section or skip straight ahead to the [Examples](#examples) section.
 But if you're relatively new or just want a refresher, this section will help you understand how wallets actually work.

 ### Wallets